metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

 !!! question "Task 6"
     Look for errors in the mappings - are all those error sequencing errors?
     ???
 Solution
-        Some errors are due to merging multiple strains into one contig, this can be clearly seen, when there are a large number of errors at one position with different possibilities for that base.
+        Some errors are due to merging multiple strains into one contig.
+This can be clearly seen when there are a large number of errors at one position with different possibilities for that base.

 ## MetaBAT Results